 Based on the information gained from construction of the Irvington Tunnels and the Arrowhead Tunnels, it is expected that the proposed HSR tunnel construction is likely to affect groundwater and surface water resources within a maximum distance of approximately 1 mile from the tunnel alignments.
 However, it is expected that only a subset of the resources within 1 mile would be affected, with most effects occurring within 0.25 to 0.5 mile of the tunnel alignments and many resources within 1 mile of the tunnel alignments having no effects or limited effects.
 The groundwater and surface water resources that directly overlie or are in proximity to the proposed tunnel alignments are anticipated to have the highest potential to be affected by tunneling.
 These effects are expected to be temporary, lasting months to years after the tunnels become watertight.
-The slight shift in vertical tunnel alignment for the TDV (less than 10 feet) would not change the potential indirect effects, including surface water effects, related to groundwater inflow into the tunnel during construction.

-Assuming that the proposed design and construction methods (HYD-IAMF#5) will not completely avoid the potential for groundwater inflows during tunneling, and that the quantity of groundwater inflows into the proposed tunnels will indicate a corresponding effect on surface hydrology conditions, a relative risk for groundwater and hydrology effects can be assigned to specific segments of the proposed tunnels.
+Assuming that the proposed design and construction methods (HYD-IAMF#5) would not completely avoid the potential for groundwater inflows during tunneling, and that the quantity of groundwater inflows into the proposed tunnels would indicate a corresponding effect on surface hydrology conditions, a relative risk for groundwater and hydrology effects can be assigned to specific segments of the proposed tunnels.
 To generate this relative risk assessment, locations where more groundwater inflows are anticipated were assumed to have a higher potential for groundwater and surface hydrology effects; conversely, locations where less groundwater would be encountered were assumed to have a lower potential for groundwater and surface hydrology effects.
 While this theoretical approach to evaluating the potential effect provides a useful tool for identifying segments of the tunnels that are more or less vulnerable to surface water effects in comparison to other portions of the tunnels, it does not allow for a full evaluation of foreseeable effects, including extent, intensity, or duration.
 Given the current uncertainties and data gaps, there is potential for surface water effects to occur even in locations with a low risk of effect, and there could be instances where little groundwater inflow would occur in areas with a high risk for effect.